We may earn money when you click our links.

 Table of Contents

-Use Competing Offers When Threatening to Cancel
+Use Competing Offers as Leverage

 Be Prepared to Follow Through